Sara-harba/Analyzing-Covid-19-vaccines-tweets/README.md

 I used tweepy library to extract tweets, used MySQL and Cassandra to store the cleaned data, then used python and traditional learning alogrithmes to visualize and analyze data

-data.csv file represents the columns and tweets that were picked from the data.txt file

-data_ar.csv presents all the arabic tweets that were extracted for labeling

-data_en.csv presents the sample of 5000 english tweets that were extracted for labeling

 Analyzing COVID-19 Vaccines.pynb represents the main code that includes streaming, storing, cleaning, sampling, connection to MySQL & Cassandra,